MicrosoftDocs/WSL/WSL/faq.md

 ![Screenshot of distro details](media/distro.png)

-You can also access your local machine’s filesystem from within the Linux Bash shell – you’ll find your local drives mounted under the `/mnt` folder.
+You can also access your local machine’s file system from within the Linux Bash shell – you’ll find your local drives mounted under the `/mnt` folder.
 For example, your `C:` drive is mounted under `/mnt/c`:

 ![Screenshot of mounted C drive](media/ls.png)